Geodesic Convexity of the Symmetric Eigenvalue Problem and Convergence of Riemannian Steepest Descent: Convergence of Steepest Descent with step

 This result can now be directly compared to \cite[Lemma 7]{pmlr-v119-huang20e} where the corresponding region is defined as $(x^T v_1)^2 \geq 1 - \frac{\delta}{\delta + \lambda_1}$.
 This is a stricter condition and our result is therefore a small improvement.

-\section{Convergence of steepest descent with step $\frac{1}{\gamma}$}
+\section{Convergence of Steepest Descent with step $\frac{1}{\gamma}$}

-We now prove convergence of steepest descent with a more tractable choice of step size compared to the analysis of the main paper, where it depended on the weak convexity constant $a(\mathcal{X})$.
+We now prove convergence of steepest descent with a more tractable choice of step-size compared to the analysis of the main paper.
 However, this requires a slightly better initialization at most $\frac{\pi}{2 \sqrt{2}}$ away from the minimizer.